GoogleCloudPlatform/anthos-samples/anthos-bm-openstack-terraform/docs/openstack_cloud_provider.md

 > **Note:** _The following command assumes that the admin workstation was
 > created using the Terraform scripts from the [Install Anthos Bare Metal on OpenStack with Terraform](quickstart.md#3-configure-and-execute-terraform)
 > guide.
-If your environment was set up differently set the IP address of the
+If your environment was set up differently select the IP address of the
 > admin host appropriately._

 ```sh